transformeryogi/Guest-Room-Booking-Application/README.md

 4. Start the development server:

+   cd filename

    npm run dev

    Open your browser and navigate to http://localhost:5173 to view the application.

-5. Run Firebase and website together:
+6. Run Firebase and website together:

    npm run dev